SaxionSmartCities/netmobiel-platform/README.md

 ![Netmobiel Functional Architecture](doc/Netmobiel-Architecture.png)

-Netmobiel comprises of four blocks:
+The Netmobiel system comprises of four blocks:
-* The front-end: User interface for travellers, rideshare drivers and a bit of management for the administrators of Netmobiel.
+* The front-end: The user interface for travellers, rideshare drivers and a bit of management for the administrators of Netmobiel.
 * The MaaS platform: The functionality for planning and booking a trip.
 * The Transport Operators: The parties with the wheels, including public transport.
 Rideshare is the carpool service developed in Netmobiel.
-* The security: Security must be enforced in each to prevent unauthorized access.
+* The security: Security must be enforced in each service to prevent unauthorized access.

 Netmobiel targets the people living in a rural area.
-The emphasis has been on sharing rides, and also on combining in a multi-legged trip the first or last leg by car with public transport for the other legs.
-Netmobiel defines its own  carpool service.
+The emphasis has been on sharing rides, as a single leg and also in combination with public transport in a multi-legged trip.
+The first or last leg is then by car.
+Netmobiel has its own rideshare (carpool) service.
 As a consequence of the emphasis on car pooling, Netmobiel has combined the user interface of traveller (passenger) and car driver in a single front-end application for all users of Netmobiel.
+It is even possible for a Netmobiel user to combine both roles, although time-wise not overlapping of course.

 Refer to the [design page](doc/design.md) for a global description of the Netmobiel backend.
 Each individual service is explained in more detail by the documentation in the service itself.
+References to the documentation are provided.

 ## Configuration
 Each service has its own database.
-Refer to the documentation of each service for the details of ech setup.
+Refer to the documentation of each service for the details of each setup.

 ### Compiles and builds the EAR
 ```